icaroafonsozup/xy-inc/README.md

 ##### Docker

 If you prefer, you can use docker to run this app.
-Execute the command bellow to get the images, and start.
+In the root path of this project, execute the command bellow to get the images, and start.

     docker-compose up